radiac/django-tagulous/README.txt

 Test comparing one model tag field against another Test single tag manager
 Test (and add support for, if necessary), BaseTagManager.__contains__

+Support filtering tags against another field in the model, eg by user

 Test forms
 Make sure all tag options are tested - autocomplete_limit is not